 Owner and master distiller Jeremy Norris uses his grandfather’s moonshine recipe, passed down from five generations and prepared in a 500-gallon solid copper pot still.
 But Broadslab offers much more than just its Legacy Shine, including Reserve Whiskey and Carolina Coast rums.
 The distillery offers tastings and tours Thursday to Saturday, plus tours Friday to Saturday at noon, 2 p.m. and 4 p.m.

-Pair it with: Pack your swimsuit and head to Tucker Lake, which boasts clear spring water and white sand beaches.
+Pair it with: Starting in May, pack your swimsuit and head to Tucker Lake, which boasts clear spring water and white sand beaches.
 There are several waterslides and floating playstations, along with beach volleyball, picnic areas and a campground.

 3 Great Wagon Road Distilling